 Pier and Beam Foundations, as the name suggests, are concrete footing and piers which support wood beams and floor joists.
 These foundations usually have crawl spaces underneath the home.

 Crawl spaces are a source of many foundation problems.
-This intricate set up of beams, joists, footing and piers is spreading the weight of the entire house across it, so if it is not properly water proofed, bolted, leveled and so on, it can effect the rest of the house causing at best cracks and uneven doors and windows, at worst, severe structural weakness and loss of structural integrity.
-There are many solutions to the different Pier and Beam foundation problems.
-Often times cripple walls can be installed, the foundation can be bolted, concrete pads can be installed, and the piers and beams strengthened and the foundation leveled.
+This intricate set up of beams, joists, footing, and piers is spreading the weight of the entire house across it, so if it is not properly waterproofed, bolted, leveled and so on, it can affect the rest of the house causing cracks and uneven doors and windows, or worse, severe structural weakness and loss of structural integrity.
+There are many solutions to the different Pier and Beam Foundation problems.
+Often times cripple walls are installed, the foundation is bolted, concrete pads are installed, or the piers and beams strengthened and the foundation leveled.